marlonmisra/vehicle-tracking/README.md

 **Histogram of oriented gradients (HOG)**

 HOG's are known to be good predictors of object presence.
 They work by first calculating the gradient magnitude and direction at each pixel.
 Then, the individual pixel values are grouped into cells of size x*x.
 Then, for each cell a histogram of gradient directions is computed (where magnitude is also considered).
 When you do this for all cells and plot a result you begin to see a representation of the original structure, and that is what a HOG is.
 The reason this feature is so useful is because it's robust to changes in color and small variations in shape.
 To implement, I used the `hog()` function from skimage.feature.
-The output is a vector which I later combine to the other features.
-The following parameters worked best for me.
+The parameters I used are below.

+I've also plotted the original images, grey images (you convert to grayscale before applying the hog function), and the hog images.
+Note that the last hog image is only a visualization - the feature is a flattened out vector of that representation.

 ```python
 hog_orientations = 15
 hog_pixels_per_cell = 8
 ```

+![alt text][image3]

+![alt text][image4]

+![alt text][image5]

 **Color histogram**

-The color histogram is similar to the HOG.
-I decided to include it so that the model could make use of color information.
+The color histogram is, like the name suggests, a histogram of numbers.
 The function to extract the color features was defined as follows.
+I didn't include a visualization of this feature because it's intuitive.
+I used 16 bins of colors.

 ```python
 def color_hist(image, bins = 16, bins_range = (0,256), vis = False):